How To Use A “One-Action” Strategy To Activate Your Audience

-It makes it easier for your audience to support you.
-They won’t feel assaulted with asks (Share my video!
+It makes it easier for your audience to support you because when they don’t feel assaulted with asks (Share my video!
 Retweet it!
 Subscribe!
-Watch another!) and will therefore be more likely to do the one thing you request.
+Watch another!), they’ll be more likely to do the one thing you request.

 That leads to the other reason why this strategy works — it gives you a clear and simple way to measure success.

 Once you focus on a single action you want people to take it becomes very easy to measure the success of both your content and those promotional efforts you’ve learned not to fear.